PostHog/posthog.com/contents/blog/product-360.md

 * We share our exec meetings publicly in the company.
 Anyone can comment / read.
 * We write out strategy changes into a pull request.
 Anyone can comment / read / suggest changes.
 * We share our board meetings publicly in the company.
-Anyonen can comment / read.
+Anyone can comment / read.
 * We share realtime updates around fundraising.
 Not after the fact.
-* We have a public handbook - which is world editable
+* We have a public [handbook](../handbook) - which is world editable

-### 6. Product should involve engineers
+### 6. Product and engineering are peers

-Product are proactive with getting feedback.
-They involve engineering - many times a day, PostHog's engineering team speak to real life users.
-That may be over Slack, or it may be on a call.

-When engineers release new features, we'll encourage them to [collaborate directly with users](https://neilkakkar.com/How-I-Own-Projects-as-a-Software-Engineer.html) in real life.
+Product are proactive with getting feedback - they find and shape the biggest problems for engineers to solve.

+Engineers at PostHog own solving these problems end-to-end - that means [engineers collaborate directly with users](https://neilkakkar.com/How-I-Own-Projects-as-a-Software-Engineer.html) from their initial ideas to implementation.

+Anti rule: product doesn't dictate to engineers by producing feature requirements.

 ## The difference it has made